beegee115/portfolio/index.markdown

 # Professional portfolio

-Thank you for giving me the opportunity to be part of your team.
+I'm happy and humbled that you're taking this time to review my writing samples.

-I'm happy and humbled that you're taking these few minutes to review my writing samples.
+I've curated some of my favourite pieces below.

-I've curated some of my favourite pieces below, grouped by type and employer.
+They are grouped by type and sorted by employer, chronologically, with the newest at the top.

 ## Developer onboarding (Fullscript)